tkhamez/neucore/doc/API.md

 - Return groups of multiple corporations. `/app/v1/corp-groups`
 - Return groups of the alliance. `/app/v2/alliance-groups/{aid}`
 - Return groups of multiple alliances. `/app/v1/alliance-groups`
-- Returns the main character of the player account to which the character ID belongs. `/app/v2/main/{cid}`
+- Return the main character of the player account to which the character ID belongs. `/app/v2/main/{cid}`
-- Returns all characters of the player account to which the character ID belongs. `/app/v1/characters/{characterId}`
+- Return all characters of the player account to which the character ID belongs. `/app/v1/characters/{characterId}`

+### app-tracking

+Allows an app to get corporation member tracking data.

+Application API
+- Return corporation member tracking data. `/app/v1/corporation/{id}/member-tracking`